sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 ### Preferred: Cached queries using `loadQuery`

 Query Sanity's API and use Hydrogen's cache to store the response (defaults to `CacheLong` caching strategy).
-While in preview mode, `loadQuery` will use `CacheNone` to prevent results from being cached.
+While in preview mode, `loadQuery` uses `CacheNone` to prevent results from being cached.

 > [!TIP]
-> You can use [Sanity TypeGen tooling](https://www.sanity.io/docs/sanity-typegen) to generate TypeScript definitions for your GROQ queries.
+> You can use [Sanity TypeGen tooling](https://www.sanity.io/docs/sanity-typegen) to generate TypeScript definitions for your [GROQ](https://www.sanity.io/docs/groq) queries.

-Learn more about configuring [caching in Hydrogen on the Shopify documentation](https://shopify.dev/docs/custom-storefronts/hydrogen/caching).
+Learn more about configuring [caching in Hydrogen](https://shopify.dev/docs/custom-storefronts/hydrogen/caching).

-Sanity queries will appear in Hydrogen's [Subrequest Profiler](https://shopify.dev/docs/custom-storefronts/hydrogen/debugging/subrequest-profiler).
-By default, they're titled `Sanity query`; however, you can give your queries more descriptive titles by using the request option below.
+Sanity queries appear in Hydrogen's [Subrequest Profiler](https://shopify.dev/docs/custom-storefronts/hydrogen/debugging/subrequest-profiler).
+By default, they're titled `Sanity query`.
+You can give your queries more descriptive titles by using the request option below.

 ```ts
 export async function loader({context, params}: LoaderFunctionArgs) {